Securiti launches Gencore AI, a holistic solution to build Safe Enterprise AI with proprietary data - easily

 Listen to the content

-An individual (data subject) may submit a Data Subject Access Request (DSAR) to a company to find out what information has been collected and stored about them or to ask that certain actions be taken with their data.
-A DSAR can be used to request that data be deleted, incorrect information be corrected, or that future data collection be opted out of.
+An individual (data subject) may submit a Data Subject Access Request (DSAR) to a company to find out what information has been collected and stored about them or to request that certain actions be taken with their data.
+A DSAR can be used to request that data be accessed, deleted, incorrect information be corrected, or that future data collection be opted out of.

-DSARs and CCPA
+DSARs and CPRA

 DSARs and GDPR

-1. The Data subject shall have the right to obtain from the controller confirmation as to whether or not personal data concerning him or her are being processed, and, where that is the case, access to the personal data and the following information:
+The data subject shall have the right to obtain from the controller confirmation as to whether or not personal data concerning him or her are being processed.
+In this instance where personal data is being processed, the data subject shall have the to access the personal data and the following information:

-• The purposes of the processing;
+1. The purposes of the processing.

-• The categories of personal data concerned;
+2. The categories of personal data concerned.

-• The right to lodge a complaint with a supervisory authority;
+6. The right to lodge a complaint with a supervisory authority.

-• The existence of automated decision-making, including profiling, referred to in Article 22(1) and (4) and, at least in those cases, meaningful information about the logic involved, as well as the significance and the envisaged consequences of such processing for the data subject.
+8. The existence of automated decision-making, including profiling, referred to in Article 22(1) and (4) and, at least in those cases, meaningful information about the logic involved, as well as the significance and the envisaged consequences of such processing for the data subject.

-2. Where personal data are transferred to a third country or to an international organisation, the data subject shall have the right to be informed of the appropriate safeguards pursuant to Article 46 relating to the transfer.
+9. Where personal data is transferred to a third country or to an international organization, the data subject should be informed of the appropriate safeguards pursuant to Article 46 relating to the transfer.

 Who Are the Beneficiaries of DSARs?